abinit/abinit/doc/developers/abimkdocs.md

 * *tests*: symbolic links to the `~abinit/tests` directory.
 * theory: files with theoretical notes
 * topics: files with Abinit topics
-* tutorials: official Abinit lessons
+* tutorial: official Abinit lessons
-* user-guide: help files for main executables
+* guide: help files for main executables

 The directory in *italic* are mainly used to build the website and are not visible outside.
 The other directories contain markdown files, each directory is associated to an